Justice Samuel Alito Treated for Dehydration After Illness at Philadelphia Event

 - The Supreme Court's public information office stated Alito was treated for dehydration after the incident on March 20.

-- Alito left the event early due to illness and received medical attention at a hospital.
+- Alito left the event early and was given fluids by medical staff before returning home.

 - Alito is 76 years old.